 Members of the Peterborough United Football Club staff have undergone initial disability awareness training but an ongoing training programme will be instigated to ensure that awareness and etiquette are observed.
 Peterborough United Football Club are committed to developing a "can do" culture by introducing such training and it will remain the hub to the further development of this policy.

 As part of its disability awareness, Peterborough United Football Club will undertake an annual audit of all of its premises for accessibility for disabled people.
-This is a key component of the Disability Discrimination Act and FA Guidelines.
+This is a key component of the Equality Act 2010 and FA Guidelines.

 Every reasonable adjustment is being made to all the services provided by the different departments of Peterborough United Football Club.
-All Department managers and personnel have been made aware and instructed to comply with the provisions of the Disability Discrimination Act.
+All Department managers and personnel have been made aware and instructed to comply with the provisions of the Equality Act 2010.
 Access to goods and services, as well as match day facilities, are being fully assessed and measures are in place to ensure compliance with all associated legislation.

 Peterborough United Football Club openly welcome comments on this policy and would encourage any person to contact the club with their comments or queries.